Khaled Al Sabawi

-While at UCI, one of the largest impact investment real-estate development companies in Palestine, Khaled Co-Founder TABO, Arabic for "title deed," a development project which revolutionized the real-estate market in the West Bank by offering affordable, registered plots of residential land in the West Bank.
+While at UCI, one of the largest impact investment real-estate development companies in Palestine, Khaled Co-Founded TABO, Arabic for "title deed," a development project which revolutionized the real-estate market in the West Bank by offering affordable, registered plots of residential land in the West Bank.
 It is a response to the increasing cost of land purchase in Palestine and also protects land against Israeli annexation through title deed registration.
-Khaled grew UCI to lead its national real-estate market for the last 7 years.
+Khaled grew UCI to lead its national real-estate market for years.

 On January 15, 2019, Khaled launched Open Screenplay, an online platform and marketplace with a patented technology that services businesses looking for original story concepts or screenplays with a community of storytellers looking to get discovered, learn, collaborate, get paid and produced.
 Open Screenplay has revolutionized the way businesses create stories for marketing, allowing businesses such as RBC Royal Bank, Canada’s largest bank, to generate hundreds of authentic stories from a diverse community of writers on marketing topics of their choice - at a fraction of the cost compared to using a traditional advertising agency.

 In 2010, Khaled gave a speech at the TEDxRamallah Conference, titled "Keeping Palestine Cool: A Different Kind of Underground Movement" went viral on YouTube influencing over 100,000 viewers.
-In 2018, Khaled gave a second TEDx talk title TABO - Every Palestinian Needs a Title which has garnered over 300,000 views on FacebookTV.
-Khaled has lectured about entrepreneurship and renewable energy at Harvard University, Massachusetts Institute of Technology, McGill University, and the University of Toronto.
+In 2018, Khaled gave a second TEDx talk title TABO - Every Palestinian Needs a Title.

-Political Views
+Political views

 Khaled has spoken about Israel's "campaign of entry denials and visa restrictions directed towards foreign nationals working in Palestine," citing his denial of entry by Israel three times in the span of seven months in 2009.
 Khaled has also spoken out against the negative impact that the "massive amount of foreign aid that is injected into the Palestinian economy, now totaling 30 percent of the Palestinian GDP" has had on the development of an independent economy.
 Among other things, he argues foreign aid undermines the Palestinian private sector's ability to recruit educated Palestinian professionals.